Hubbard Radio Washington DC, LLC. All rights reserved. This website is not intended for users located within the European Economic Area.

 Most civilian federal employees are placed in one of three categories: furloughed, excepted or exempt.
 Furloughed employees stop working during a shutdown and aren’t paid until the end of the shutdown.
 Excepted employees continue to work, but similarly are not paid until after the shutdown is over.
 Exempt employees work in positions that are financed through a funding source other than annual appropriations, so they continue to work and get paid as normal during a shutdown.

 Agencies are responsible for updating their shutdown contingency plans to determine which employees fall into which categories.
-OMB currently lists 110 contingency plans covering every large, small and micro agency.
-Some agencies have updated their plans in the last few months, while others haven’t updated theirs since 2018.
+OMB currently lists more than 100 contingency plans covering every large, small and micro agency.
+In the time since the first shutdown threat arose back in September 2023, all agencies have updated their plans.

 If I am furloughed or excepted, will I eventually get paid?